Hazards: Winter Storm, Snow & Cold

 - Let someone know your destination, your route, and when you expect to arrive.
 If your car gets stuck along the way, help can be sent along your predetermined route.

 If your vehicle stops working, pull off the road.
+Once safely away from traffic:

 - Turn on hazard lights and hang a distress flag from the radio antenna or window.